itsparth/edgedb-dart/rstdocs/index.rst

 Basic Usage
 -----------

-First you'll need to have EdgeDB installed, and to have created an instance for your project; we recommend the :ref:`Quickstart guide <ref_quickstart>` for a overview on how to do this.
+First you'll need to have Gel installed, and to have created an instance for your project; we recommend the `Quickstart guide <https://www.geldata.com/p/quickstart-docs>`__ for a overview on how to do this.

-Then import the ``edgedb`` library, and create a new client with ``createClient()``.
+Then import the ``gel`` library, and create a new client with ``createClient()``.

 .. code-block:: dart

-    import 'package:edgedb/edgedb.dart';
+    import 'package:gel/gel.dart';

     final client = createClient();

-In most cases ``createClient()`` needs no arguments; the library will determine how to connect to your instance automatically if you're either: using an EdgeDB project, as recommended for development, or providing connection options via environment variables, as recommended for production use.
+In most cases ``createClient()`` needs no arguments; the library will determine how to connect to your instance automatically if you're either: using a Gel project, as recommended for development, or providing connection options via environment variables, as recommended for production use.
 For more advanced use cases refer to the ``createClient()`` api docs, for the full list of connection options you can provide.